Poll: Which of the following should be featured in a future Super Robot Wars production? Select any two. Vote Now!

 Rin/Archer (Fate/Stay Night).
 Never could see this one.
 Archer is, in my view, an empty, burned-out shell of a man, one who really has nothing to give.
 Not exactly the best foundation for a relationship.

 Ichigo/Orihime (Bleach).
 Ichigo barely acknowledges Orihime's existence when she's not actively in danger, and she clearly doesn't see him for who he really is.
+And now, with the manga basically finished, the worst-written official pairing I have ever encountered.
+Kubo (who said he wasn't interested in writing such to begin with) has shown himself incapable of doing so plausibly.

 Current and future fics: